-Repairing, restoring, and preserving upholstered furniture are some of the most challenging tasks that come into the shop.
+Repairing, restoring, and preserving upholstered furniture frames are some of the most challenging tasks that come into the shop.
 Often the frames are loose and require complete removal of the fabric and foundation in order to repair them properly.
-Also as common, are frames that are tight but have a break or one loose join.
+Also, as common, are frames that are tight but have a break on one loose join.
 Sometimes with this type of repair, only the area around the problem will need to be disassembled.

-Having started my career in an upholstery shop, I am all too well aware of some of the shortcuts used to "tighten up" a frame—working yellow glue into a join to "shooting" dowels in from the side.
+Having started my career in an upholstery shop, I am all too aware of some of the shortcuts used to "tighten up" a frame—from working yellow glue into a join to "shooting" dowels in from the side.
 Inevitably these repairs fail in short order.
 Worse, the repairs can further damage the frame making future restoration that much more invasive.
 Usually new wood is needed to replace broken tenons or reinforce mortises.
 The photo above is not the worst case, it is typical!